Who takes this test?

 The number of correct answers a student gives on a test is converted into the student’s “scale score.”
 The scale score makes it possible to compare performance on the tests across different grades.
 Scale scores are divided into four performance levels.

 Schools distribute test results on Individual Student Reports (ISRs) to every parent.
 The ISRs include the student's scale score, performance level, and information on his or her strengths and weaknesses in the different skill areas tested.
-Parents can also see their child’s scores on ARIS Parent Link.

 How are the results used?